The Science of Releasing Trauma through Psychoneuroenergetics

 The Polyvagal Theory

-In recent years, neuroanatomical discoveries have given us a basis for understanding how this work of the ECP creates dynamic, global, long-lasting, life-changing, seemingly miraculous healing, resulting in less reactive responses and a greater sense of loving contentment, regardless of the circumstances of life.
+In recent years, neuroanatomical discoveries have given us a basis for understanding how this work of the PNE creates dynamic, global, long-lasting, life-changing, seemingly miraculous healing, resulting in less reactive responses and a greater sense of loving contentment, regardless of the circumstances of life.
 The saga begins with memory and patterns of trauma that become submerged in the ancient aspect of the brain called the limbic system.

 The limbic system is the feeling, instinctual, reactive brain, which lies between the thinking neo-cortex and the hypothalamic endocrine and neurologic outflow via the septal nuclei.
 The limbic system is involved in memory storage, emotions, attention, and focus, all which are vital for survival reflexes.